Drowning Treatment & Management

 • No evidence of inadequate oxygenation (by ABG analysis and pulse oximetry)

+Be cautious with early ED discharge in older individuals or in those with underlying medical conditions that might place them at increased risk of hypoxic injury.
 Victims of mild to moderately severe submersion, who only have mild symptoms that improve during observation and have no abnormalities on ABG analysis or pulse oximetry and chest radiograph, should be observed for a more prolonged period of time in the ED or observation unit.

-Tell discharged patients to return immediately if they develop dyspnea, cough, and/or fever.
+Instruct discharged patients to return immediately if they develop dyspnea, cough, and/or fever.

-Certain patients may display mild to moderately severe hypoxemia that is corrected easily with oxygen.
+Certain patients may display mild to moderately severe hypoxemia that is corrected easily with supplemental oxygen.
 Admit these patients to the hospital for observation.
 They can be discharged after resolution of hypoxemia if they have no further complications.

-Admit patients who require intubation and mechanical ventilation to the ICU.
-Varying degrees of neurologic as well as pulmonary insults typically complicate their courses.
-Between 90 and 100% of individuals who arrive in the ED with blunted mental status have been shown to survive without neurologic deficit.
-However, individuals who arrived in the ED comatose have significantly poorer outcomes.
-Approximately 34% died after presentation, and an additional 10-23% survived with severe neurologic residua.[70, 71]
+Between 90% and 100% of individuals who arrive in the ED with blunted mental status have been shown to survive without neurologic deficit.
+However, individuals who were comatose upon arrival in the ED had significantly poorer outcomes.
+Approximately 34% died after presentation, and an additional 10-23% survived with severe neurologic residua.
+[107, 108]

-Look for evidence of acute respiratory distress syndrome (ARDS); multiple organ system failure; nosocomial infection, especially pneumonia; hyperglycemia[72] ; and/or gastric stress ulceration.
+Meticulously monitor for evidence of ARDS; multiple organ system failure; nosocomial infection, especially pneumonia; hyperglycemia [109] ; and/or gastric stress ulceration.
 Management of ARDS due to submersion is similar to that of ARDS from other causes.
-Use of permissive hypercapnia to decrease barotrauma in many patients with ARDS may not be appropriate in this setting of hypoxic ischemic CNS injury.

 The extent of invasive monitoring needed (eg, arterial catheter, pulmonary artery catheter, central venous pressure catheter) is determined by the degree of hemodynamic or respiratory instability and the presence of renal failure.

 Invasive monitoring of intracranial pressure has been suggested in both human and animal studies to be neither useful nor necessary.
-However, no large, well-controlled clinical trials specific to drowning have addressed intracranial pressure monitoring, electrophysiological monitoring, tissue oxygenation management, specific pharmacologic management, vigorous glucose control, and temperature management on neurologic outcome.[52, 57]
+However, no large, well-controlled clinical trials specific to drowning have addressed intracranial pressure monitoring, electrophysiological monitoring, tissue oxygenation management, specific pharmacologic management, vigorous glucose control, and temperature management on neurologic outcome.
+[78, 83]

 Watch for evidence of pneumonia and CNS infection.
 Uncommon infections may present late and unusually.
 Prophylactic antimicrobial therapy has not proven beneficial.